Approved by the FDA, Latisse® (bimatoprost) is an effective treatment that can help you grow longer, thicker and darker eyelashes.

 If your eyes feel red and irritated after you start using Latisse, it’s worth checking that you’re applying the solution correctly.
 Using too much solution, or applying it without using the sterile applicator properly, could worsen this side effect.

-If your eyes are still red, itchy or irritated more than two weeks after you start using Latisse, it’s best to talk to the doctor that prescribed you this medication.
+If your eyes are still red, itchy or irritated more than a few weeks after you start using Latisse, it’s best to talk to the healthcare professional that prescribed you this medication.
 They may recommend changing your Latisse usage habits or, if the irritation is severe, ending your use of this medication.

 Latisse may irritate the upper eyelids, causing them to temporarily take on a red color.
 Just like irritation and redness of the eyes, this side effect can occur shortly after you start using Latisse and continue for a few weeks.

 As with other side effects of Latisse, skin redness should improve over time.
-If you notice that your eyelids are still red and irritated after using Latisse for several weeks, it’s best to talk to your doctor.
+If you notice that your eyelids are still red and irritated after using Latisse for several weeks, it’s best to talk to your healthcare provider.

 Bimatoprost, the active ingredient in Latisse, can potentially cause your skin to take on a slightly darker tone.
 A small percentage of Latisse users report darkening of the upper eyelids after they start using Latisse regularly.